 #5 Southern Accents

 I’m a sucker for a southern accent!
 Southern accents make everything better.
 They’re just so endearing!
 While I’ll always have my Canadian accent (don’t worry – it’s not that strong!)
-I love to sneak in the word y’all every once in a while.
+I love to sneak in y’all every once in a while.
 It’s just precious – okay?
-When I saw this embroidered jacket with y’all in the shape of a heart (which goes right over your heart, too!)
+When I saw this y’all tee by True Craft with y’all in the shape of a heart (which goes right over your heart, too!)
 I instantly fell in love.
 It symbolizes my southern roots perfectly.
 It’s super simple, ties at the bottom (love), is comfortable as heck and is under $30.
+True Craft embraces self expression and your true one-of-a-kind style – and acts as the perfect tee to show off my Southern roots.
 If you’re a southern girl like me, you should definitely pick it up!
 I paired it with this embroidered jacket to give it a bit of an edge.
 With fall around the corner, my outerwear is starting to populate and I ain’t mad!

 What do you love most about your city?